 Missouri

 Missouri’s highest court is the Supreme Court of Missouri.
 The court has six judges and one chief justice, who is selected for a two-year term by the other members of the court.
-(Source: Missouri Supreme Court Justices)
+(Source: Missouri Supreme Court Judges)

 Judicial Selection

-The governor appoints justices to the Supreme Court of Missouri from a list provided by a judicial nominating commission.
+The governor appoints judges to the Supreme Court of Missouri from a list provided by a judicial nominating commission.
 After at least one year on the court, the judge may stand for a 12-year term in an unopposed yes/no retention vote at the time of Missouri’s next general election.
 Judges may stand for additional terms in the same retention process.
 To fill an interim vacancy, the governor appoints a judge from a list provided by a judicial nominating commission.
 There are no term limits.
 The mandatory retirement age is 70.

 State Constitution